 - Colonel Badass: More than a few regimental Colonels.

-- Bad Boss: Many officers, commanders and generals are this, spending the lives of their soldiers and the munitions and tanks they command like credits in a casino.
+- Bad Boss: Many officers, commanders and generals are this, spending their soldiers' lives, munitions and tanks like credits in a casino.

 - Base on Wheels: The Leviathan mobile command center, as well as the Capitol Imperialis, which can house tank companies.